NVIDIA/deepops/docs/deepops/dgx-diagnostic-firmware.md

-# NVIDIA Diagnostics & DGX Firmware Upgraes
+# NVIDIA Diagnostics & DGX Firmware Upgrades

 The `nvidia-dgx-firmware` role has been built to perform several administrative tasks cluster-wide.